redhat-developer/vscode-openshift-tools/README.md

 The OpenShift Toolkit extends Visual Studio Code to provide all of the power and convenience of IDEs for developing cloud-native Kubernetes applications, without leaving the comfort of your IDE.
 For a developer to run the local code on an OpenShift instance, test & debug it and deploy it on production without worrying about the complexities around different K8s tools.

 OpenShift Toolkit extension provides an end-to-end developer experience for Red Hat® OpenShift®.
 Using this extension:
- - Developers can easily create, deploy and live debug container applications running on OpenShift.
+ - Developers can easily create, deploy and live debug container applications running on OpenShift, podman and Hybrid cloud.
+ - Browse & Install [Helm Charts](https://helm.sh/) on to the cluster directly from IDE.
- - Create [devfile](https://devfile.io) based components directly from _Devfile Registries View_
+ - Create [devfile](https://devfile.io) based components directly from _Devfile Registries View_.
- - Deploy git repositories directly on OpenShift through _Import from Git_ guided workflow
+ - Deploy git repositories directly on OpenShift through _Import from Git_ guided workflow.
  - Developers can view and edit Resources YAML manifests, and view logs for pods, deployments, and deployment configs.
- - Run local instance of OpenShift 4.11.7 using [OpenShift Local](https://crc.dev/crc/) directly from IDE
+ - Run local instance of OpenShift 4.x using [OpenShift Local](https://crc.dev/crc/) directly from IDE
- - Connect & Provision free [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox) instance from IDE
+ - Connect & Provision free [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox) instance without leaving the IDE

 ![ screencast ](https://raw.githubusercontent.com/redhat-developer/vscode-openshift-tools/main/images/gif/create-component-demo.gif)
 ## Getting Started